 James Havey, Glenn Miles, Lim Vanntheary, Nhanh Chantha, Ou Sopheara, Sreang Phaly and Eliza Piano

 The next four journals will be exploring lessons learned from the Butterfly Longitudinal Research Project (BLRP).
 This 10-year research project followed the lives of 128 survivors of human trafficking, exploitation and abuse in Cambodia as they received aftercare services from NGOs and re/integrated back into the community.
-This project was implemented in conjunction with NGOs and wider stakeholders who helped in development and implementation of its policy and programmatic findings and recommendations.
+This project was implemented in conjunction with NGOs and wider stakeholders who helped in the development and implementation of its policy, findings and recommendations.

 This article is introducing the BLRP while the subsequent three papers will cover; 1) the experiences of participants of vulnerability and resilience, 2) spiritual journeys of survivors, and 3) survivor-voiced recommendations to a diversity of stakeholders about how they can be better supported.

 The Research team over the past ten years were: